“Shout for joy to the LORD, all the earth. Worship the LORD with gladness…” (Psalm 100:1-2)

 - If you are unwell, please stay home.

 These protocols may seem extreme to some, but it is what we must do to try to keep our congregation and community healthy.
-The past four months are a reminder to us on how blessed we are to be able to worship in public.
+The past number of months are a reminder to us on how blessed we are to be able to worship in public.
 There are many countries that do not allow public worship at all.
 Thanks be to God that we can worship Him openly here in our nation.

 “Let us come before Him with with thanksgiving…” (Psalm 95:2)